aidanreilly/hammond_midi_controller/readme.md

     - 12 10K linear pots
     - 3 momentary on arcade style buttons
 - Wiring knobs
-    with pot pins facing down:
+    + With pot pins facing down:
         + Connect rightmost leg to AGND.
         + Connect leftmost leg to 3.3V.
         + Connect middle leg to A0 pin.
         + Et voila, voltage divider across Teensy analog pin.
 Rinse and repeat for pins A0-A11.
 - Wiring buttons
     + Connect switch lugs to AGND, digi pins 0-2.